xai-foundation/sentry/docs/docs/operator/operatorSepolia.md

 boot-operator
 ```

 To test the operator you need a challenger running on sepolia and a set up testing wallet.
-We have an interactive Test UI that can assert a new Challenge through an interval or on click.
-If this should not be available yet, then use the fake challenger from the branch `sepolia-fake-challenger`.
+We will an interactive Test UI (TDD) that can assert a new Challenge through an interval or on click.
+Please check the documentation for TDD, else if this should not be available yet, use the fake challenger from the branch `sepolia-fake-challenger`.